fuoridallarete/fuzzy-library/README.md

 # fuzzy-library
-Library Management system to practice Django
+A library system management project to practice Django